 When you own a small business you wear a lot of hats.
 Understanding the numbers might not be your favorite hat, but numbers are important because they show where you stand financially.

 The best way to avoid paying taxes is to not make a profit at all, but it’s a rough way to live.

 When your books are set up properly, it’s easy to calculate your markup, and it’s also easy to compare your actual results to your estimates.

 Taxes are the price you pay for being profitable.
 It’s a good thing when your business is in the black and you need to pay taxes on it.
 It’s not good when you’re taken by surprise.

 We hear many stories from business owners who have had to recover from the theft of funds by their own employees.
 Today we’re sharing a list of things you can do to protect yourself and your business.

 An Operating Capital Reserve Account helps keep you and your family free from financial worries, which helps you sleep better.

-I’ve seen contractors try to apportion overhead on a daily basis when compiling their estimates.
-Others try to apportion overhead on a weekly, monthly or per job basis.
+I’ve seen contractors try to apportion overhead on a daily, weekly, monthly or per job basis when compiling their estimates.
 I don’t recommend any of those approaches.

 How well you manage your money when business is good impacts how easily you’ll survive when business is tough.